-The first and second tracks store information about the cardholder's account, for instance the credit card number, the person's name, and the expiration date of the card.
+The first and second tracks in the magnetic stripe are encoded with information about the cardholder's account, such as their credit card number, full name, the card's expiration date and the country code.

 These tracks are referred to as track 1, track 2 and track 3.

-Track 3 is primarily used by the major worldwide card networks such as Visa Card.
-It is often that track 3 is not even physically present on the card itself.
+Track 3 is primarily unused by the major worldwide networks such as Visa.
+Track 3 may not even be physically present on the card itself.

 Track 1: the cardholder name, account number (PAN), expiration date, bank ID (BIN), and several other numbers the issuing bank uses to validate the data received.

 Track 2 contains all of the above information except for the cardholder’s name.
 Most credit card payment systems use Track 2 to process transactions.